Do you have all the basics of branding in place, but you are still struggling to create even a dent in your competitor’s market share?

 Lesson #5: Create an awesome user experience

 Look at the iPhone and how it entered into a crowded market.
 Cell phones were all basically the same before Apple entered the market.
-Because Apple’s why is built around “challenging the status quo” they created a user experience that absolutely blew away the competition.
+Because Apple’s why is built around “challenging the status quo,” they created user experience that absolutely blew away the competition.

 How can you create an awesome user experience?
 Start by looking at the customers of your competitor and see what they are missing from their experience.
-And the nice thing about user experience is you can go after big competitors without having their deep pockets.
+The nice thing about user experience is you can go after big competitors without having their deep pockets.